Recent, Ongoing, and Future Research Projects

 Presented at: INFORMS 2025 (forthcoming)

-Food Waste
+Sustainability: Food Waste

-McGill’s operations management group specializes in retail.
+McGill’s Operations Management group specializes in retail.
 As part of my collaboration with this group, my colleague Javad Nasiry and I have secured $86,000 of funding to support our research into the link between technology innovations and food waste.
 Our paper on this topic examines how contractual mechanisms may be used to motivate the adoption of waste reducing traceability systems.

 No Spoilers: Grocery supply chain traceability and food waste